-If your sales team is going to meet its ambitious goals, your team members need to flawlessly collaborate.
+If your sales team is going to meet its ambitious goals, your sales reps need to flawlessly collaborate.
 And if your sales team is going to collaborate, you have to really amp up your sales meetings.

 Here’s a deep dive into the techniques, templates, and tools you can use to take your sales meetings (and results) to the next level.